elaineg/blog/_posts/2016-08-29-travel-blogging-to-montreal.md

 **5:30AM** I wake up to the sound of at least four alarms, which is my own doing.
 The previous night I conducted a quick scavenger hunt around the room and instructed all the clocks I could find to wake me up on time.
 The cacophony of unadulterated screeches mix so badly that it's almost harmonious.
 I'm nearly lulled back to sleep, but I steel myself and wiggle out from my comforter cocoon.
 My dad hit snooze and my mom's already muttering that she's beyond the rules.
 I win.

 **6:05AM** Breakfast boxes are brought up to our room.
 It's bare bones fare: An ice cube disguised as a Granny Smith apple, a rock solid croissant, a cup of water branded "Fat-free Activia Yogurt", and a blueberry muffin no doubt made of equal parts sticky tack and peanut butter.
 In a moment of weakness, the effort required to peel the muffin off the walls of my mouth after every bite is not worth the title.
-I don't finish it, but I'm sure I won't need to eat until lunchtime.
+I don't finish my breakfast, but I'm sure I won't need to eat until lunchtime.
 A minor setback.

 **8:00AM** In a devastating turn of events, I learned that my plan was, indeed, not foolproof.
 I had not foreseen a glaring detail: Bus wifi.
 A teen does not sleep when they have access to high speed internet.
 I watch my crown melt off my head in the form of Viserys getting his gold crown.
 Yeah, I'm rewatching *Game of Thrones*.
 You know my perfect plan is completely done.

 **8:17AM** A little boy throws up within the first twenty minutes of our bus ride.
 I feel an immeasurable amount of triumph knowing that I've conquered a five-year old.
 Morale is high, even though it comes with a pretty bad smell.

-There is a two hour stretch of road to cover.
-I'll update if I can, but here's to hoping that I won't have a chance to.
+**9:24AM** SOS.
+I am. starving.
+Cannot think straight because of my howling bowel.
+My fingeuers are gradually losing dextrerity cannot type must have sustaenance help

+I may nto make it.
+Hopefully you'll get to see an uipddate soon. if not... please send crisis reflief in form of gummy worms and choclotate.